 Filter Synchronizer lets you automatically add issues to structure or remove issues from structure based on a Saved Filter or a JQL query.
 This powerful synchronizer lets you control the contents of the structure with an issue filter (either a Saved Filter or an arbitrary JQL Query).
 You can either add issues to structure automatically, or remove issues from structure automatically, or do both.
 Filter Synchronizer Parameters

 Filter A Saved Filter or a JQL Query to sync with.
-Click Select to choose a saved filter or switch to JQL query and enter the JQL. ⊕ When this synchronizer is enabled and runs in background, it "listens" to JIRA events about issues being changed.
+Click Select to choose a saved filter or switch to JQL query and enter the JQL. (i) When this synchronizer is enabled and runs in background, it "listens" to JIRA events about issues being changed.
 That means that if the result of a query may change without an issue being actually changed, the synchronizer will not detect the change and will not update the structure.
-For example, if you use JQL query updatedDate > startOfMonth() , the synchronizer will not update the structure at the beginning of a month, when the result of the query changes.
-You will need to do a Resync (see page 208) or use scheduled synchronization.
-Add Turns on Add Mode: the synchronizer will make sure that all issues from the filter's result are present in the Structure.
-Place The newly discovered issues from the filter result are placed at the top level, at added the end of the structure. issue at the top level Place You can enter issue key (like PROJECT-123) of an issue that will serve as the added parent for the newly discovered issues from the filter.
-They will be placed as issue children of this issue, at the end of the current children list.
-Note that if this issue is as a not present in the structure, the issues won't be added at all. subissue of Allow This option is available if you have specified the parent issue for adding matching move issues.
+For example, if you use JQL query updatedDate > startOfMonth(), the synchronizer will not update the structure at the beginning of a month, when the result of the query changes.
+You will need to do a Resync (see page 191) or use scheduled synchronization.
+Add Turns on Add Mode : the synchronizer will make sure that all issues from the filter's result are present in the Structure.
+Place added issue at the top level The newly discovered issues from the filter result are placed at the top level, at the end of the structure.
+Place added issue as a sub- issue of You can enter issue key (like PROJECT-123) of an issue that will serve as the parent for the newly discovered issues from the filter.
+They will be placed as children of this issue, at the end of the current children list.
+Note that if this issue is not present in the structure, the issues won't be added at all.
+Allow move This option is available if you have specified the parent issue for adding matching issues.
 This option tells the synchronizer what to do if a discovered matching issue is already added to the structure, but is located somewhere else, not under the designated parent issue.
 If the option is on, the synchronizer will move the issue (with all its possible sub-issues) under the parent issue.
 If the option is off, the issue will be left alone where it now resides.
 Remove Turns on Remove Mode : the synchronizer will remove issues from the structure when they no longer are present in the filter result.
 However, if an issue to be removed contains sub-issues that should stay in the structure, it will not be removed.

-Remove only from where added issues are placed Additional flag to remove issues only if they are either at the top level or under the issue where they were initially placed by the synchronizer.
-So if you move an automatically added issue somewhere else, it will not be removed even if it is no longer present in the search result.
+o fi w a is a emove nly rom vhere dded ssues re laced Additional flag to remove issues only if they are either at the top level or under the issue where they were initially placed by the synchronizer.
+So if you move an automatically added issue somewhere else, it will not be removed even if it is no longer present in the search result. ------------------------------ -- ---

-This synchronizer supports only Import / Resync into Structure (more about resync (see page 208)).
+This synchronizer supports only Import / Resync into Structure (more about resync (see page 191)).